Current projects and consultations

 Superannuation projects

-• Implementing the Financial Accountability Regime (FAR) – We will continue working closely with APRA to implement the FAR, noting that FAR will apply to the superannuation industry in March 2025.
+• Implementing the Financial Accountability Regime (FAR) – Working closely with APRA to implement the FAR, which will apply to the superannuation industry from March 2025.

-• Ensuring the objectives of the reportable situations regime are met – We will continue working with stakeholders to implement solutions that will improve the consistency and quality of reporting practices.
-We plan to conduct a targeted surveillance of licensees with low numbers of reportable situations and, where appropriate, take enforcement action.
+• Ensuring the objectives of the reportable situations regime are met – Continuing to conduct a targeted surveillance of licensees with low numbers of reportable situations and, where appropriate, take enforcement action.

 Current consultations

-Visit the Consultation papers page to view ASIC consultation papers currently open for public comment.
+Visit the Consultations page to view ASIC consultation papers currently open for public comment.

 We are always looking to improve our superannuation information and would like to know what’s important to you.
 Please leave us some feedback.